nefelitav/nefelitav/README.md

 ### Hi there 👋

-- :it: I'm currently studying in La Sapienza, as an exchange student.
+- I'm currently studying in La Sapienza, as an exchange student.

 - 🔭 I’m currently working on an e-shop website.